SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/backend-integration.md

 # Backend integration

-ViteJS allows to be used to [serve assets](https://vitejs.dev/guide/backend-integration.html).
-So, you can connect ViteJS with Wordpress, Drupal or any kind of backend.
+ViteJS can be used to [serve assets](https://vitejs.dev/guide/backend-integration.html).
+So, you can connect ViteJS with WordPress, Drupal or any kind of backend.

 > [!IMPORTANT]
-> To make `vite-plugin-svg-spritemap` work with this kind of environment, you will need to handle the right url inside your backend if you are on dev or build.
+> To make `vite-plugin-svg-spritemap` work with this kind of environment, you will need to handle the right URL inside your backend if you are on dev or build.

 For example, with `<use>` on dev, using directly the id of the svg (with the [`injectSvgOnDev`](/options/#injectsvgondev) option).